 Register as soon as possible...that is, register early in the same year that your child would be starting school.

-Open Enrollment —January 22 through February 15, 2013—is the only time to request a school other than the one assigned to your address.
+Open Enrollment and Transfers—January - February 2014—is the time to request a school other than the one assigned to your address.
+For details about this process, click Open Enrollment, or call our Enrollment Department at 408-364-4200.

 How do I register my child for Kindergarten or Transitional Kindergarten?